 A little known fact is that mosquitoes are attracted to dark colours.
 This is believed to be because of the contrast dark coloured clothes provide against the horizon during dusk when mosquitoes are most active.

-Wearing lightly coloured clothing is a good way to avoid being bitten by mosquitoes.
+Wearing lighter coloured clothing is a good way to avoid being bitten by mosquitoes.

 However, it is important to note that it’s also a good idea to stay away from bright colours, as these are known to attract stinging insects such as wasps.
 Because of this, neutral and pastel coloured clothing is advised to help prevent mosquito bites.